-(c) Where industrial poisons are to be used, stored, or handled, or
+(c) Where industrial poisons are to be used, stored, or handled, or would otherwise be present in the breathing zone.

 (d) Where the total area of outdoor openings is less than 3 per cent of the floor area, except warehouses, refrigeration plants, cold storage buildings and processing areas where the nature of the occupancy will not permit.